liviuspenter/mtDNA_donor_recipient_coevolution/figure_IST/Readme.md

-# Tracking of AML cells and their phenotype in bone marrow and peripheral blood of post-HSCT incipient AML relapse responsive to immunosuppression tapering (IST).
+# Tracking of AML in post-HSCT AML relapse responsive to immunosuppression tapering (IST).

 The sample names and the patient IDs can be identified using this table: